gmh5225/EthGen/README.md

 # EthGen

 A simple command-line tool written in Go to generate Ethereum wallet addresses and private keys in bulk.
+This tool is designed for **secure, local generation** of wallets, meaning your private keys are generated directly on your machine and are not transmitted over the network.

 ## Features